jerry-lockard/journal/README.md

 ### Architecture Overview

-The project follows a feature-first architecture with the following organization:
+The project follows a feature-first architecture with clean separation of concerns:

 1. **Features Directory**: Contains feature-specific modules
    - Each feature is self-contained with its own models, services, and UI